-Montenegro: small claims concern cases where the request of the plaintiff is related to a monetary claim not exceeding 500€.
-Cases of small claims are also disputes in which the subject of the plaintiff's request is not money, but a movable asset whose value does not exceed 500 €.
+Montenegro: small claims concern cases where the request of the plaintiff is related to a monetary claim not exceeding $500 \in$.
+Cases of small claims are also disputes in which the subject of the plaintiff's request is not money, but a movable asset whose value does not exceed $500 \in$.
 Cases on immovable property, labour cases and cases for disturbing possession are not considered as cases of small value.
-In the proceeding in commercial disputes, cases of small value are cases in which the plaintiff's request is related to money claims not exceeding 5.000€.
-Cases of small claims are also disputes in which the subject of the plaintiff's request is not money, but the plaintiff stated that he accepts, instead of fulfilling a certain request, an amount not exceeding 5.000€.
-Cases of small claims are also disputes in which the subject of the plaintiff's request is not money, but giving movable asset whose value is not exceeding 5.000€.
+In the proceeding in commercial disputes, cases of small value are cases in which the plaintiff's request is related to money claims not exceeding $5.000 \in$.
+Cases of small claims are also disputes in which the subject of the plaintiff's request is not money, but the plaintiff stated that he accepts, instead of fulfilling a certain request, an amount not exceeding $5.000 \in$.
+Cases of small claims are also disputes in which the subject of the plaintiff's request is not money, but the plaintiff stated that he accepts, instead of fulfilling a certain request is not money, but giving movable asset whose value is not exceeding $5.000 \in$.